jmmack/example-scripts/compositions/README.md

-composition_analysis.R is the one you want!
+Look at the most up-to-date script